DNibs/s-programming-language/README.md

   - **Locals**: declare local variables to be renamed with a unique suffix at runtime, giving each macro call its own namespace.
 Uses convention of a prefix underscore (e.g. `_z`)
   - **Recursive**: macros may call themselves (direct or mutual recursion).

+- **Example Macros from ECE664**
+  Two sets of example macros derived from ECE664 are given.
+First is the set (example_ece664_macros) provides basic functions (add, equals, etc.).
+  The second set provides the foundation of primitive recursive functions which are computable across all inputs of the domain of natural numbers.
+Note that, given their recursive nature, they tend to be slower.

 - **Safety**
   Step limit prevents runaway infinite loops.